 DefinitionThis section has been translated automatically.

-Acute ulcerative tonsillitis caused by mixed infection with Borrelia vincenti, Fusobacterium plauti and other spirochetes, bacteroid species.
+Acute ulcerative tonsillitis due to mixed infection with Treponema vincenti (see spirochetes below), Fusobacterium plauti and other spirochetes, Bacteroides species.

 ManifestationThis section has been translated automatically.

 Unilateral dysphagia, smeary tonsillar coating, crater-like ulcer at the upper tonsillar pole.
 Painful swelling of lymph nodes.
 Foetor ex ore.
 Response to penicillin is good.

 Pathogens cannot be cultivated.
 Therefore microscopic detection (presence of rod bacteria and treponemes)